Via Jonathan Wojcik and Rev Storm

 Two Pink Lips by Dandelion Steph - a quasi-sequel to "Five Pink Fingers" from last year.
 Steph also sent in Mojie, Parasitoid, The Perils of Complimenting Australians, and Seeds in the Skin.

-The World of Carve: a Transcript of all the Intros and Outros by Brendan Cleary - just one big one by Cleary this year, with an exceptionally original format and imaginative characters.
+The World of Carve: a Transcript of all the Intros and Outros by Sarah Cleary - just one big one by Cleary this year, with an exceptionally original format and imaginative characters.
 Is Carve really just some obscure, 1990's cartoon series that just a few people saw?

 When I Turned into a Mantis by Sam Miller - a sad little take on the Metamorphosis.
 Miller also continues The Boxes with Chip Dip and Worm Castle, as imaginative as you've likely come to expect from this loosely connected (or is it??) series, and finally Frozen Green.